-With respect to the former, the Commission heard from several inquiry participants that the implications include risks of overallocation of resources that puts environmental and First Nations' outcomes at risk (Alex Gardner, sub.
-46; ASSC, sub.
-25; DEG, sub.
-47; EDO, sub.
-50; IFNWWG, sub.
-48; Terri Janke and Company, sub.
-18).
-The consequences of a lack of independent economic regulation of water services, including price setting, have been assessed in previous Commission National Water Reform inquiries.
+With respect to the former, the Commission heard from several inquiry participants that the implications include risks of overallocation of resources that puts environmental and First Nations' outcomes at risk.3 The consequences of a lack of independent economic regulation of water services, including price setting, have been assessed in previous Commission National Water Reform inquiries.
 Without independent economic regulation, there is a significant risk that the provision of water services will be more costly overall.